 Design tip: Casement windows complement types of curtain bangs that emphasize vertical lines, such as layered vertical bangs or long straight panels.
 This enhances the sense of height in a room, making spaces like kitchens feel more open and airy.
 For bathrooms, consider lightweight blinds or moisture-resistant fabrics to pair with casement windows.

 Awning windows are hinged at the top and open outward from the bottom.
-This design allows for ventilation even during rain, as the sash acts as a protective cover.
+This design allows fresh air to enter while keeping rain out.

 Design tip: Among versatile types of windows, awning windows pair well with layered types of curtain bangs, allowing you to control sunlight while maintaining airflow.
 Shorter curtain bangs or café-style panels work especially well for kitchen or utility rooms, where functional ventilation is essential.
 For living areas, consider combining awning windows with full-length drapes to balance natural light and style.